nazoadiego/tiny-habits/README.md

 }
 ```

-You can use as many markdown block as you like on the same file.
-And if they get too big, you can collapse the by clicking the table header.
+You can use as many markdown blocks as you like in the same file.
+And if they get too big, you can collapse them by clicking the table header.

 ## Keyboard support